bakedminds/TEMASeK/README.md

 The coin is currently in a startup phase.
 Initial support will be through discord.
 Network will go live shortly.

+Solo mining is recommended until pool operators catch on.

+Compile from source as binaries will not be available at this early stage.

+Run the daemon:

+./TEMASeK --log-level 2

+Run the solo miner:

+./miner --address <your address> --log-level 3

 ### How To Compile

 On Linux or Mac on a non standard architecture, and can't get GNU Readline installed?